namiops/nginx-certbot-issuer/README.md

 # nginx-certbot-issuer
-Lets Encrypt SSL Certificate issuer with Docker, Certbot and Nginx.
+Let's Encrypt SSL Certificate issuer with Docker, Certbot and Nginx.
-This project used for issue SSL Cert, which can be installed for securing the services communication with HTTPS
+This project is used to issue SSL Cert, which can be installed for securing the services communication with HTTPS

 Note:
 _The certificate issued is free, but we have to renew it every 3 months_

 ## Prerequisite
 * A managed domain name
-* An Accessable host machine from internet with docker installed
+* An Accessible host machine from the internet with Docker installed

 ## How to issue a certificate